DanengYang/parametricSIDM/README.md

 To obtain the integral model prediction for the halo SIDM-796, run python getVRmaxplotISO.py

-A Mathematica notebook is designed for getting the SIDM prediction in the basic approach.
+A Mathematica notebook (basicHalos.nb) is designed for the basic approach.
+It can be used to obtain the density and velocity dispersion profiles in SIDM for a single halo.